 Here we need to search for “AWSLambdaBasicExecutionRole”, and check it.

-This gives our future Lambda functions the permission to perform some basic tasks, like reading and writing from the DynamoDB.
+This gives our future Lambda functions the permission to perform some basic tasks, like reading from and writing to the DynamoDB.

 Skip step 3, as for this example we don’t need to use tags.